HumabHatterZed/WhistleWindInscryptionMods/WhistleWindLobotomyMod/README.md

 The config file has also been reformatted, so any changes you've made to it will need to be manually carried over.
 Sorry :(.

 ## 🩹 Known Bugs and Issues
-### Custom Bosses
-Boss challenges Abnormal Bosses, Emerald, Nihil, Apocalypse, and Rapture may override/be overridden by other mods that replace vanilla bosses.
-Your game will still be functional.

 --------------------------

 If you encounter any issues or bugs, or you just want to give some feedback, you can find me on the Inscryption Modding Discord.

 ## 🔗 Compatibility

+### Modded Custom Bosses
+Mods that replace vanilla bosses with custom ones may conflict with this mod's own custom bosses, as well as the Abnormal Bosses challenge.

 ### Pack Management API
 If you have [Pack Management API](https://inscryption.thunderstore.io/package/Infiniscryption/Pack_Management_API/) installed, a custom card pack will be created representing this mod.
 That's all :).

+### Achievements API
+This mod has custom achievements if you're using the [Achievements API](https://inscryption.thunderstore.io/package/Infiniscryption/Achievements/) installed.

 ## 💌 Credits/Acknowledgements
 Artwork and coding: